cloudmesh/client/docs/source/commands/command_comet.rst

   cm comet cluster

-List a cluster by name:
+List a cluster by name (we use here vc2 as example):

 .. prompt:: bash